SonyCSLParis/vqcpc-bach/docs/index.md

 In our article, we explored three different self-supervised training
 objectives:
-*VQ-CPC* with random negative sampling and
+*VQ-CPC-Uniform*, where the  negative samples are drawn uniformly from the dataset and
-*VQ-CPC* with same sequence negative sampling which we compare with what we termed a Distilled *VQ-VAE* inspired from the [Hierarchical Autoregressive Image Models with Auxiliary Decoders](https://arxiv.org/abs/1903.04933) by De Fauw et al.
+*VQ-CPC-SameSeq*, where the negative samples are drawn from the same chorale as the positive samples.
+We compared these two approaches with what we termed a *Distilled VQ-VAE* inspired from the [Hierarchical Autoregressive Image Models with Auxiliary Decoders](https://arxiv.org/abs/1903.04933) by De Fauw et al.

 Each of them led to a different type of clustering which we display below:

-### *VQ-CPC* with random negative sampling
+## Clusters obtained with the *VQ-CPC-Uniform* model
 The negative examples in the contrastive objective are sampled randomly among all chorales.
 Since chorales have been written in all possible key signatures and we used transposition as a data augmentation, an easy way to discriminate the positive examples from the negatives is to look at the alterations.